Réunion: French Revolutionary and Napoleonic Wars (1793–1814)

-On 19 March 1793, during the French Revolution, the island's name was changed to "La Réunion" in homage to the meeting of the Federates of Marseille and the National Guards of Paris, during the march on the Tuileries Palace on 10 August 1792, and to erase the name of the Bourbon dynasty.
+On 19 March 1793, during the French Revolution, the island's name was changed to Réunion in homage to the meeting of the Federates of Marseille and the National Guards of Paris, during the march on the Tuileries Palace on 10 August 1792, and to erase the name of the Bourbon dynasty.

-The abolition of slavery voted by the National Convention on 4 February 1794, was rejected by authorities in Réunion, as well as in Isle de France.
-A delegation accompanied by military forces, charged with imposing the liberation of slaves, arrived on the island of Bourbon on 18 June 1796, only to be immediately expelled without mercy.
-There followed a period of unrest and challenges to the power of the metropolis, which no longer had any authority over the two islands.
-The First Consul of the Republic, Napoleon Bonaparte, maintained slavery there, which was never abolished in practice, with the law of 20 May 1802.
-On 26 September 1806, the island was renamed Isle Bonaparte and found itself on the front line of the Anglo-French conflict for the control of the Indian Ocean.
+The National Convention abolished slavery in French colonies on 4 February 1794, though this was rejected by authorities in Réunion and the Isle de France.
+A delegation accompanied by military forces, charged with imposing the abolition of slavery, arrived on Isle Bourbon on 18 June 1796, only to be immediately expelled by local authorities, who were pressured by the island's overwhelming pro-slavery colonial population.
+Napoleon, who came to power in France in 1799 as First Consul, legally supported the continuation of slavery in Réunion in the Law of 20 May 1802.
+On 26 September 1806, the island was renamed Isle Bonaparte.

-Following climatic catastrophes of 1806–1807 (cyclones, floods), coffee cultivation declined rapidly and was replaced by sugar cane, whose demand in France increased, due to France's recent loss of Saint-Domingue, and soon of the Isle de France.
-Because of its growth cycle, sugarcane is not affected by cyclones.

-During the Napoleonic Wars, the island was invaded by British forces and its governor, General Sainte-Suzanne, was forced to capitulate on 9 July 1810.
-The island then came under British rule and was under British occupation until the end of the Napoleonic period.
-The old name of Isle Bourbon was restored in 1810.
+Following a series of cyclones and floods between 1806 and 1807, coffee cultivation on the island declined rapidly and was replaced by sugarcane in response to increasing demand from France, which had lost the colony of Saint-Domingue in 1803.
+During the Mauritius campaign of 1809–1811, the island was invaded by British forces on 7 July 1810 and its governor, General Jean-Chrysostôme Bruneteau de Sainte-Suzanne, capitulated two days later.
+The island fell under British occupation until the end of the Napoleonic period, with the British restoring the old name of Isle Bourbon.